sailfish-on-ginkgo/main/README.md

 4. revert to android9 base miui, and install twrp.
 5. install Lineageos 16.0 and boot up to check if everything is ok.
 6. reboot to fastboot mode, use `fastboot format:ext4 userdata` to format userdata partition.
 Need this for fingerprint.

+   Or you can use TWRP, go to "Wipe -> Advanced Wipe -> Select `Data` and click Repair or Change File System -> Change File System -> EXT4"
-7. reboot to recovery mode, send sailfishos zip to your device.
+8. reboot to recovery mode, send sailfishos zip to your device.
-8. flash it use twrp, and reboot.
+9. flash it use twrp, and reboot.

 ### How to install waydroid